thelfer/tfel/docs/web/glossary.md

 # The `AxialDeformationGradient` entry

-This entry describes la composante axiale du gradient de la transformation (cette grandeur n'a de sens que pour les calculs en contraintes planes).

-* alternative names: AxialDeformationGradient
+This entry describes the axial component of the deformation gradient.

 * units:
 no units specified
 * type: scalar

+## Notes

+This quantity is only meaningful under on of the plane stress modelling hypotheses.

 # The `AxialGrowth` entry

 This entry describes axial growth under irradiation.

-* alternative names: AxialGrowth
 * units:
 no units specified
 * type: scalar

 # The `AxialStrain` entry

-This entry describes la déformation axiale (cette grandeur n'a de sens que pour les calculs en contraintes planes).

-* alternative names: AxialStrain
+This entry describes the axial strain.

 * units:
 no units specified
 * type: scalar

+## Notes

+This quantity is only meaningful under on of the plane stress modelling hypotheses.

 # The `AxialStress` entry

-This entry describes la contrainte axiale.
+This entry describes the axial stress.

-* alternative names: AxialStress
 * units:
 no units specified
 * type: scalar

 ## Notes

-Cette grandeur est utilisée dans les calculs 1Daxisymétrique en contraintes planes généralisées
+This quantity is only meaningful under the axisymmetrical generalized plane stress modelling hypothesis.

 # The `B10BurnUp` entry

-This entry describes le taux d'usure en \(\mbox{}^{10}B\).
+This entry describes the burn-up of an absorant material containing \(\mbox{}^{10}B\).

-* alternative names: B10BurnUp
 * units:
   *SI: m^{-3}
 * type: scalar

-## Description

-Ce nombre décrit le nombre d'atomes de \(\mbox{}^{10}B\) consommé par unité de volume au cours de l'irradiation.

 # The `Broken` entry

 This entry describes a material failure indicator.

-* alternative names: Broken
 * units:
 no units specified
 * type: scalar